CentauriSoldier/LuaEx/README.md

 🅲🆁🅴🅳🅸🆃🆂
 Huge thanks to Bas Groothedde at Imagine Programming for creating the original class module.
 If you'd like to see more of his code, you can visit his GitHub [here](https://github.com/imagine-programming).
+Thanks to Alex Kloss <alexthkloss@web.de> for creating the base64 module.